BeautifulTrouble/beautifulrising/_posts/2015-02-16-beautiful-rising-is-hiring-a-part-time-writer-researcher-in-myanmar.md

 author: Søren Warburg
 ---

-Folks at AA Myanmar asked me to modify the posting based on political sensitivities here.
-I made the changes in prose, but it's still not letting me submit them.
-Can one of you tech wizards replace the post with the following modified text?
-Thanks!

 [_Beautiful Rising_](http://beautifulrising.org/), a toolkit of creative activism that will showcase the innovative tactics & strategies of social movements across the global south, is looking for a Myanmar-based writer/researcher to contribute to the project.

 The writer/researcher will develop **case studies** for the toolkit over the next few months, in collaboration with the editorial team.
 These will be similar to [case studies from _Beautiful Trouble_](http://beautifultrouble.org/case/), but will focus on recent creative and innovative actions and organizing in Myanmar specifically.
 The goal will be to write up these actions and how they were successful so that activists both in Myanmar and in other countries across the global south can learn from them.